 a string

-function takes a string as input, splits it into an array of characters,
+The reverse function takes a string as input, splits it into an array of characters,

 reverses the order of the characters in the array, and then joins them back together into a new